t2mune/mrtparse/examples/README.rst

       -G [NUM]       convert to ExaBGP API format and group updates with the same attributes for each spceified the number of prefixes (default: 1000000)
+      -P             convert to ExaBGP API program

 Result (Config format)
 ~~~~~~~~~~~~~~~~~~~~~~

+Without "-A"/"-G"/"-w" options, it outputs a ExaBGP config.

 ::